Where to Stay in Napa Valley, California First Time: Best Areas

 Stay in American Canyon if you want to stay near the airport on a budget; you want to play a round of golf; you want to explore the trails, mines, and wildlife of the mountain; you want to spend a lot of time around the river and bay.

-Best Hotels in American Canyon: Holiday Inn Express Hotel & Suites Napa Valley-American Canyon, an IHG Hotel is located off Highway 29, this hotel is 14.5 km from the Napa Valley Wine Train.
-It features an outdoor pool and hot tub and serves a daily hot breakfast buffet.
-All rooms have free WiFi.
-Also close to Six Flags Discovery Kingdom, Chardonnay Golf Club, Eagle Vines Golf Course, and Empress Theatre.
+Best Hotels in American Canyon: Holiday Inn Express Hotel & Suites Napa Valley-American Canyon, an IHG Hotel, located off Highway 29, this hotel is features an outdoor pool and hot tub and serves a daily hot breakfast buffet.
+Also close to Six Flags Discovery Kingdom.

 Check out my virtual tour about the best places to stay in Napa Valley: